Kwai Fong station

 Named after Kwai Fong Estate, a large public housing estate to its northeast, Kwai Fong, the neighbourhood around the station, has become a transit interchange, business centre, as well as the landmark area of Kwai Chung.
 Since opening, all sorts of road transportation from various places in the Kwai Tsing District have converged here.
 A shopping centre (Metroplaza) was also built west of the station in the early 1990s.
 The station also serves those who work in the factories to its east.

 The tracks north of the station are surrounded by concrete noise barriers to minimise noise pollution for residents living near the railway.

 History

 Kwai Fong station was built as part of the Tsuen Wan Extension project, the first extension of the MTR system following its 1979 opening.
 The new line served to link the Tsuen Wan New Town to Kowloon.
 It opened on 10 May 1982.
+The contract for the construction of this station, Kwai Hing station, and the viaducts was awarded and built by Dragages et Travaux Publics.

 Automatic platform gates were installed at this station in August 2011.